-Certain redeemable noncontrolling interests in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheets.
+Certain redeemable noncontrolling interests in the Partnership's subsidiaries are reflected as mezzanine equity on the consolidated balance sheet.
 Redeemable noncontrolling interests as of March 31, 2020 included a balance of \$477 million related to the USAC Preferred Units described below and a balance of \$15 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.
+In addition, redeemable noncontrolling interests includes a balance of \$253 million in SemCAMS preferred shares acquired as part of the merger with SemGroup (see Note 1 above).